 All vitreoretinal operations performed at the Singapore National Eye Centre is audited.
 Of particular note, the success rates of retinal detachment surgeries are analysed every year.
 There are 2 main methods of retinal detachment repair – scleral buckling (an external approach) and trans pars plana vitrectomy, TPPV (an internal approach).
 Over the past years, we have had anatomical success of 94.3 to 98.2% at 6 months follow up, with 88.4 to 91.6% success after only one operation.
 Our surgical results are comparable, if not better, with the international tertiary eye centres experiences.

 The medical retina team manages the many conditions affecting the retina that do not require surgery.
 Instead these are often treated with other means including laser and injections.
 Age-related macular degeneration (AMD) including choroidal neovascularisation (CNV) and polypoidal choroidal vasculopathy (PCV), diabetic retinopathy, retinal vascular disease (including retinal vein occlusion and retinal artery occlusion) and central serous chorioretinopathy are some of the more common conditions in this category.
-Our medical retina service has extensive experience in managing these conditions.
+Our medical retina department has extensive experience in managing these conditions.

 Full-range of treatments for these conditions are available, including out-patient based anti-vascular endothelial growth factor intravitreal injections (including Lucentis, Macugen and Avastin), photodynamic therapy (PDT) with verteporfin (Visudyne), argon laser photocoagulation and steroid injections.